alimness/sabbath-school-resources/src/en/devo/start-into-life/08-one-who-listens/00-one-who-listens.md

 > <callout>Psalm 50:15</callout>
 > 'Call upon me in the day of trouble; I will deliver you.'

-This is not a one-­way street, but a real conversation with God.
+This is not a one-way street, but a real conversation with God.
 The Bible calls it prayer.